Dorothy Shirley

-Dorothy Ada Emerson (nee Shirley) (born 15 May 1939 in Manchester, Great Britain) is a British athlete, who mainly competed in the women's high jump event.
+Dorothy Ada Emerson (née Shirley) (born 15 May 1939) is a former British athlete, who mainly competed in the women's high jump event.

-Athletics career
+Biography

+Shirley represented England in the high jump at the 1958 British Empire and Commonwealth Games in Cardiff, Wales.

-She competed for Great Britain in the 1960 Summer Olympics held in Rome, Italy, where she won the silver medal in the high jump jointly with Jarosława Jóźwiakowska.
+Shirley became the national high jump champion after winning the British WAAA Championships title at the 1960 WAAA Championships.
+Shortly afterwards Shirley competed for Great Britain in the 1960 Summer Olympics held in Rome, Italy, where she won the silver medal in the high jump jointly with Jarosława Jóźwiakowska.
 It was the fifth straight silver medal for Britain in this event.